-Protecting cultural IP
+Protecting cultural IP in Indonesia

 Indonesia worries about foreign appropriation of its cultural assets.
 A longstanding dispute with Malaysia over traditional batik designs, as well as songs and dances which both countries claim as their own is an example.
 Another is Toraja Coffee, a coffee from Sulawesi, but the name was appropriated into a Japanese brand some years ago.
 See here for more.